-I know I’m going to get shit for this one, like Jerry-Fucking-Maguire.
+I know I’m going to catch hell for this one, like Jerry-eFFing-Maguire.

 The mind is a dangerous thing and if you let it, it will kick you, beat you, and make you want to give up, quit, run for the hills and never, ever, ever look back.
 Ever.